Texas Holdem Terms

 Value Bet

-A smaller bet placed on the river meant to entice the player to call so that your stronger hand gets paid off.
+A value bet is a smaller wager placed on the river meant to entice the player to call so that your stronger hand gets paid off.

 VPIP

-An acronym that stands for Voluntarily Put In Pot.
-It measures how often a player enters a pot when they aren’t in the small or big blind.
+VPIP stands for Voluntarily Put In Pot.
+It measures how often players enter a pot when they aren’t in the small or big blind.

 Walk